 Asset Discovery can discover remote networks via routing, therefore the discovered networks don't necessarily have to be in the same location as the Asset Discovery node.

-ANOTHER, COMMON SITUATION WHERE YOU MUST ASSIGN NETWORK LOCATION IDS IS WHEN TWO OR MORE NETWORKS IN ONE AREA (AS IDENTIFIED BY THE NODE LOCATION ID) USE THE SAME NETWORK ADDRESS.
+ANOTHER, COMMON SITUATION WHERE YOU MUST ASSIGN SPECIFIC NETWORK LOCATION IDS IS WHEN TWO OR MORE NETWORKS IN ONE AREA (AS IDENTIFIED BY THE NODE LOCATION ID) USE THE SAME NETWORK ADDRESS.

 Duplicate network addresses are commonplace in OT environments.
 The only chance that OT-BASE has to distinguish different networks using the same IP address is by location ID.
 Let's assume that in building B, you have two machines with internal networks using the same IP address.
 The Asset Discovery node location ID is set to "+B" for "building B".
 In order to distinguish both networks, we assign the location ID "+BM1" to network one (in machine 1) and "+BM2" to network two (in machine 2).
 Problem solved.